s-marshall/Opening-Clojure/README.md

 HOT RELOADING
 -------------

 You can edit the core.clj file.
-After saving the edited file, to reload the file without having to exit clojure and start again, use the following command.
+After saving the edited file, reload the file by running:

 	project123.core=> (require 'project123.core :reload-all)